 '''

-Example: finding names in a file

-'''

-''' GETNAME PND
+GETNAME PND

 PIN Enter last name = $a

-PLS .d2/NAMES($a, <> < n = $b
+PLS /DATA/NAMES<$a,<><n = $b

 PIN $a's first name is $b

+PQT

-PQT '''
+'''

 As you can see, the Load String command is handy for looking up values in tables and lists.
 Notice the use of special delimiter characters.
 The first marker in the Load String statement is a concatenation of a string variable and text (the comma).
 The second marker is the return character (>).
+For more information on delimiters, see the Apple Writer manual.

-If the first marker in the Load String command is not found, the next statement in the program is skipped.
+If the filename or the first marker in the Load String command is not found, the next statement in the program is skipped.
 This is called conditional execution-it's one of WPL's most powerful features; you will learn all about it in the next section of this chapter.